 I’m currently at the Big East tournament, and it really is all it’s cracked up to be.
 There’s something great about having a bunch of competitive teams who all know each other and have played each other together in one place (especially when that one place is Madison Square Garden).
 Wouldn’t it be great if other sports could do the same?
 Forget home field advantage — let’s have the MLB playoffs all at one stadium.
 Or even better, make the college football post-season an eight-team playoff and have one site host it.
 As unrealistic as it is, events like the Big East tournament and the College World Series always live up to expectations, so why not utilize that format more often?

 Eric Prister, Co-Editor-in-Chief

 It’s Thursday morning, and you get to work and wake up your laptop.
 A tweet from the LA Times catches your eye: Are Tim Tebow and Taylor Swift dating?
 You read the post (they shared a meal, along with their agents, apparently), email your friends, ask your co-workers.
 Opinions fly.
 She could do better.
 He could do better.
 They’re both very wholesome.
 They seem genuine.
 The conversation continues over lunch.
 Isn’t she Catholic?
 How would that work?
 You spend some time that afternoon trying to ascertain Taylor Swift’s religious preference.
 No dice.
-Who’s cuter, Tim Tebow or a kitten?
-That tumblr doesn’t exist yet.
+Who’s cuter, Tim Tebow or a kitten? order viagra canada That tumblr doesn’t exist yet.
 Will this affect the QB’s performance, a la Tony Romo?
 Could his performance actually get any worse?
 What rhymes with Tebow?
 Your Thursday was really productive.
 You spend the weekend contemplating the love lives of two twentysomethings who are not you.
 Then Monday comes around, and you find out it was all a lie.
 None of your questions will ever be answered.

 That’s probably for the best.